Approval for production and use

 The Environmental Protection Authority (EPA) has approved the use of 1080 for predator control in specific circumstances and with tight controls around its production, distribution and use.
 These include minimum standards for notifying the public before its use and post-operation monitoring and reporting.

 The use of 1080 is covered by the Hazardous Substances and New Organisms Act.
+A factsheet on the roles and responsibilities of EPA and Worksafe in relation to the act is available from Worksafe:

 Human health protection